tintinp/chloe-ting-extension/README.md

 - Beep is the countdown timer
 - Music is background music during the workout

-We can export data collected into a CSV file.
+We can export features of datasets collected into a CSV file.
 More detail on usage, implementation, and further development can be found on `README.md` of `data-collection-chrome-extension`.

 ## Feature Extraction